Calexico’s Heffernan Grants $318K for COVID-related Care

 The Calexico Chronicle requested copies of all six grant proposals from district spokesperson Tony Pimentel on Sunday, Feb.
 14, but did not receive a response until late Tuesday night, Feb.
 16, a response that did not include the any of the proposals, only the press release.

 A document request was made to the district counsel, Calexico attorney Eduardo Rivera, on Wednesday morning, Feb.
-17.
+17. He responded shortly after noon, providing the five (not six) grant proposals submitted to the district.

+One of the two proposals that did not make the cut was a request for $47,340 by ProActive-Health Inc. to launch a series of taped and live television programming on stations serving the Imperial and Mexicali valleys with medical and health information from doctors and medical professionals from both regions.

+The other unsuccessful grant application was for $15,000 from the Ontario-based Hosanna International Festivals Foundation for a series of online workshops aimed at psychological and emotional well-being.

-Meanwhile, according to the press release issued by Vo Family Neighborhood Medical Clinic on Feb.
+According to the press release issued by Vo Family Neighborhood Medical Clinic on Feb.
 12, the six-month program will cover the uninsured of all ages for COVID-19 mobile testing and treatment, COVID vaccines and follow-up, mobile screening for health and wellness checks, mobile lab services for COVID-related testing and screening, and screenings and follow-up services for a number of other conditions including obesity, high blood pressure, cholesterol, diabetes, asthma, and chronic obstructive pulmonary disease.

 It should be noted that Vo Neighborhood Medical Clinic does not have COVID vaccine at any of its clinics in the Imperial Valley, according to someone answering the general clinic number on Feb.
 17. The person answering the phone said vaccine might be coming in next week, but that registration is necessary and there is a waiting list.